braycarlson/alphares/README.md

 * 1080x1080

 ## Support
-If you want to support what I do consider making a donation:
+If you want to support what I do, consider making a donation:
 * [PayPal](https://www.paypal.com/donate/?business=4RVQB7W25BNJA&no_recurring=0&currency_code=CAD)
 * [BuyMeACoffee](https://www.buymeacoffee.com/braycarlson)
 * [Ko-fi](https://ko-fi.com/braycarlson)

 ## Note
 * You must have launched Fortnite at least once, and allowed the game to detect the best settings or saved custom settings in-game before running alphares.
-* alphares can set/unset the read-only attribute for the Fortnite configuration file.
-It is set by default, however, you will not be allowed to make changes to settings in-game while it is set.
-If it is unset, Fortnite **might** overwrite your custom settings when you update the game.
+* alphares can set/unset the configuration file's read-only attribute.
+This is to prevent Fortnite from updating the configuration file and resetting the custom resolution.
+As such, you will be unable to save settings in-game while it is set.
+You must uncheck the read-only box and press "Apply" to save changes.
-* You must set the FPS field to `0` in alphares, if you want to have a **Unlimited** framerate in Fortnite.
+* If you want to have an uncapped framerate in Fortnite, you must set the FPS field to `0` in alphares.

 ## To-do
 * Draw an outline on the `Apply` button when focused